Rusty Conover

 Full activity log →

-• Shipped a complete production-ready vgi-rpc ecosystem in Python, C++, Go, and TypeScript with unified branding, Cloudflare documentation hosting, and comprehensive SEO infrastructure.
+• Shipped the complete vgi-rpc ecosystem with production-ready implementations in Python, C++, Go, and TypeScript, complete with unified branding, documentation sites, and SEO infrastructure